Strongly Goldilocks Domains, quantitative Visibility, and Applications: A Gehring-Hayman type theorem

+We would like to note that after this paper appeared, \cite[Theorem 1.7]{LiuPW} improved the estimates given in Corollary \ref{betterboundsthanchineseguys} (with a different approach than ours) removing the logarithmic terms.
+Same estimates remain true for smooth bounded pseudoconvex domains of finite type in $\C^2$, see \cite[Theorem 1.2]{LiPW}.

-If $\Omega$ is also Gromov hyperbolic, the same assertion also holds for $\lambda$-geodesics. \end{enumerate} \end{cor} We would like to note that Corollary \ref{betterboundsthanchineseguys} gives much better estimates than \cite[Theorem 1.5]{LWZ} and \cite[Theorem 4.1]{LWZ}. \\ The proof of Theorem \ref{secondbigcfb} is motivated by proof of this statement on the simpler yet less general case where $\Omega$ is convex.
-For convenience, we have two seperate sections.
+The proof of Theorem \ref{secondbigcfb} is motivated by proof of this statement on the simpler yet less general case where $\Omega$ is convex.
+For convenience, we have two subsections.
+In the next subsection, we will first prove Theorem \ref{secondbigcfb} with the additional assumption that $\Omega$ is convex, then we will extend our proof to the general case.